A bunion forms when your big toe points toward the second toe. This causes a bump to appear on the inside edge of your toe.

 When a bunion first begins to develop, take good care of your feet.

-If the bunion gets worse and more painful, surgery to realign the toe and remove the bony bump (bunionectomy) can be effective.
+If the bunion gets worse and more painful, surgery to realign the toe and remove the bony bump (bunionectomy) may help.
 There are more than 100 different surgical procedures to treat this condition.

 Surgery reduces the pain in many, but not all, people with bunions.
 After surgery, people often have trouble wearing tight, fashionable shoes.

 When to Contact a Medical Professional

 Avoid compressing the toes of your foot with narrow, poor-fitting shoes.